 On my first trip to Paris, I stayed at Saint Christopher’s Hostel at Gare du Nord.
 This hostel was clean and friendly, and the bar made it very easy to meet other visitors.
 I don’t regret staying there, but to be honest, I don’t think I would recommend the Gare du Nord area for new travelers to Paris.
 While Gare du Nord is insanely busy during the day and I had zero problems inside the train station itself, I thought the immediate area was a little unsavory and uncomfortable at night.

 So, if I were to go back to Paris, I’d look into staying in a cool neighborhood such as classy Saint Germain or trendy Marais.
 Since you’re traveling to Paris for the first time, I’d recommend looking into places in the 7th Arrondissement since you’re very close to the Eiffel Tower and Musée d’Orsay.
+These are some great hotels with balcony views of the Eiffel Tower.
 It’s easy to effectively sightsee when you’re based in this area.

 What suggestions would you give to someone ready to take their first trip to Paris?
 Share all your thoughts in the comments.